Skip to main content

 Primary relevance

-For most doctors, the largest financial asset is future earning capacity.
-Income protection replaces a portion of monthly income if illness or injury stops you working.
-Medical-class categorisation typically allows higher monthly benefit limits and more flexible terms than other occupations.
+For most doctors, the biggest financial asset is future earning capacity.
+Income protection replaces part of your monthly income if illness or injury stops you working.
+Because doctors are often placed in a top occupation tier, this cover typically comes with higher monthly limits and more flexible terms than for many other occupations, which makes it a high priority to get right.

 Life cover